jgiacomini/Tiny.RestClient/README.md

 Two listeners are provided by the lib :
 * A debug listener : which log all request in debug console
-* A postMan listener : which allow you to export all your request in postMan collection
+* A postman listener : which allow you to export all your request in postman collection

 ### Debug Listener